 For Indian cards, the user has to produce two of the above factors to authenticate a payment.
-If any of the factors don’t match with the records in the bank’s database, the payment is rejected, it fails.
+If any of the factors don’t match with the records in the bank’s database, the payment is rejected.
+Which means, the transaction fails.

 What is Payment Authorization?

-Once the payment has been authenticated, it is sent to the Interchange network, which then forwards the payment request to the issuing bank/user’s bank for permission to debit the money.
+Once the payment has been authenticated, it is sent to the Interchange network.
+Then, it forwards the payment request to the issuing bank/user’s bank for permission to debit the money.
 Here, the bank conducts multiple checks.